Faith Expressions

 “I am the Lord your God…Worship no god but me.”

-(Exodus 20:2-3 / GNT 2017) --- Bible verses about the first commandment of the Ten Commandments or the Decalogue that informs the individual and/or the people about a stable, unchanging God who is their creator and savior and who must be the only one to be worshipped
+(Exodus 20:2-3 / GNT 2017) --- Bible verses about the first commandment of the Ten Commandments or the Decalogue that inform the individual and/or the people about a stable, unchanging God who is their creator and savior and who must be the only one to be worshipped

 “Do not use my name for evil purposes, for I, the Lord your God, will punish anyone who misuses my name.”

-(Exodus 20:7 / GNT 2017) --- Bible verse about the second commandment of the Ten Commandments or the Decalogue that commands the individual and/or the people to respect the name of the Lord and which implies that human behaviors such as blasphemy, swearing and disrespectful use of God’s name in speech and other forms of communication are grievous offenses against God; Bible verse about a commandment with a corresponding punishment for its violation
+(Exodus 20:7 / GNT 2017) --- Bible verse about the second commandment of the Ten Commandments or the Decalogue that commands the individual and/or the people to respect the name of the Lord and which implies that human behaviors such as blasphemy, swearing and disrespectful use of God’s name in speech and other forms of communications are grievous offenses against God; Bible verse about a commandment with a corresponding punishment for its violation

 “Observe the Sabbath and keep it holy.
 You have six days in which to do your work, but the seventh day is a day of rest dedicated to me.”